Sachin Bansal's Navi group credit finance co gets stable rating for Rs 500cr debt

-Sachin Bansal-led Navis credit finance firm, Chaion Wednesday said Crisil has given a stable (A-) rating for its bank borrowings of up to Rs 500 crore.
+Sachin Bansal-led Navi group's credit finance firm, Chaitanya, on Wednesday said Crisil has given a stable (A-) rating for its bank borrowings of up to Rs 500 crore.
 This rating has come at a time when the industry is reeling under lockdown, mandated to curb the deadly coronavirus, Chaitanya said in a release.
 Chaitanya's ratings have also been upgraded to BBB+ (stable) /A2+ by ICRA for financial instruments amounting to Rs 358 crore.
 As per ICRA, the stable outlook factors in the comfortable capital and liquidity profile of the group, which would support its medium-term growth plans, it said.

 Chaitanya CEO Anand Rao said, "The rating upgrade Chaitanya has got in these challenging times, reflects our strong capital position post becoming part of Navi group.
 This together with our solid track record and synergies with Navi will help us continue our growth once we move beyond the current COVID situation."
 Sachin Bansal, MD & CEO, Navi, said, "The ratings upgrade is particularly welcome at this time as it recognises the robust fundamentals of the Group.
 The Group is expected to venture into and, scale-up lending portfolio in new asset classes, including digital lending in the near term."
 Furthermore, the additional funding commitment given by Navi would aid Chaitanya's growth plans over the medium term, the company added further.
 Chaitanya caters to low income families in Karnataka, Bihar, Maharashtra, Rajasthan and Jharkhand by providing two-wheeler loans, and housing loans apart from microfinance.